pensiri911/final-exam_ske_01/README.md

-    create customer object first then create driver can use introduce to check person name then we can use place_order from customer to order item
+    create customer object first then create driver can use introduce to check person name then we can use place_order from customer to order item add driver to order object first
+    use summary to check order status
+    use deliver(order) to change status of order object use summary to check order status

+# Project structure
+    quiz_compro
+    |-quiz03.py
+    |-README.md
+    |-iutput.txt

+# Some Error
+    In google doc in class customer there attribute address but i didn't put it in code because i didn't see any thing relate to address in output example